szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Model for attachment content summary``: Model to use when generating a summary for the content of a file when the Summary option is selected.
 Default: gpt-4o-mini.

-* ``Model for querying index``: Model to use for preparing query and querying the index when the RAG option is selected.
+* ``Model for RAG queries``: Model used to prepare and execute RAG queries when the RAG option is selected.
 Default: gpt-4o-mini.

 * ``Use history in RAG query``: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.
 Default: True.